Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Abstract

 \section{Abstract}

-The design of profit-maximizing multi-item mechanisms is a notoriously challenging problem with tremendous real-world impact.
-The mechanism designer's goal is to field a mechanism with high expected profit on the distribution over buyers' values.
-Unfortunately, if the set of mechanisms he optimizes over is complex, a mechanism may have high empirical profit over a small set of samples but low expected profit.
-This raises the question, how many samples are sufficient to ensure that the empirically optimal mechanism is nearly optimal in expectation?
-We uncover structure shared by a myriad of pricing, auction, and lottery mechanisms that allows us to prove strong sample complexity bounds: for any set of buyers' values, profit is a piecewise linear function of the mechanism's parameters.
-We prove new bounds for mechanism classes not yet studied in the sample-based mechanism design literature and match or improve over the best known guarantees for many classes.
-The profit functions we study are significantly different from well-understood functions in machine learning, so our analysis requires a sharp understanding of the interplay between mechanism parameters and buyer values.
-We strengthen our main results with data-dependent bounds when the distribution over buyers' values is ``well-behaved.''
-Finally, we investigate a fundamental tradeoff in sample-based mechanism design: complex mechanisms often have higher profit than simple mechanisms, but more samples are required to ensure that empirical and expected profit are close.
-We provide techniques for optimizing this tradeoff.
+We study multi-item profit maximization when there is an underlying distribution over buyers' values.
+In practice, a full description of the distribution is typically unavailable, so we study the setting where the mechanism designer only has samples from the distribution.
+If the designer uses the samples to optimize over a complex mechanism class---such as the set of all multi-item, multi-buyer mechanisms---a mechanism may have high average profit over the samples but low expected profit.
+This raises the central question of this paper: how many samples are sufficient to ensure that a mechanism's average profit is close to its expected profit?
+To answer this question, we uncover structure shared by many pricing, auction, and lottery mechanisms: for any set of buyers' values, profit is piecewise linear in the mechanism's parameters.
+Using this structure, we prove new bounds for mechanism classes not yet studied in the sample-based mechanism design literature and match or improve over the best-known guarantees for many classes.